tier4/caret_doc/docs/recording/sim_time.md

 <prettier-ignore-start>
 !!!warning
-    If the timer callback exists in middle of the target path, ROSBAG playback rate signifficantly affects the behavior of the path.
+    If the timer callback exists in middle of the target path, ROSBAG playback rate significantly affects the behavior of the path.
 As a result, even when `xaxis_type` is `'sim_time'`, [response time](../visualization/path/response_time.md) of the path cannot be calculated correctly for the trace data whose ROSBAG playback rate is not 1.0.
 <prettier-ignore-end>

 ## Sample to use sim_time